EXCLUSIVE-Mexico postpones low sulfur diesel rule until 2025, ministry says | Headlines

 Plans to mandate ultra-low-sulfur diesel were designed to reduce pollution from transporting everything from school children to cement and especially the massive volume of U.S. imports that cross Mexico's northern border.
 Compared with conventional diesel, low-sulfur diesel can reduce harmful air contaminants like nitrogen oxide and tiny particulate matter by upwards of 90%, according to the U.S. Environmental Protection Agency.

-Unless there is a further delay, from 2025, only trucks and buses that can use diesel containing no more than 15 parts per million (PPM) sulfur will be allowed on Mexican roads.
+Unless there is a further delay, from 2025 new trucks and buses imported to Mexico or manufactured in the country must be equipped to use diesel containing no more than 15 parts per million (PPM) of sulfur.
 Current rules allow fuel containing up to 500 PPM sulfur.
 In September 2020, Mexico had postponed the rule until December this year, citing challenges of the COVID-19 pandemic.

 The agreement on Friday states that "insufficient availability" was behind the new postponement, citing an earlier decision by the Energy Regulatory Commission giving state oil company Petroleos Mexicanos until December 2024 to fully supply the country with cleaner diesel.
 "It will be available starting Jan.
 1 of 2025," the document says.